NVIDIA/NeMo-Aligner/docs/user-guide/DRaFTP.rst

 .. note::
-   Fore more info on DRaFT+ hyperparameters please see the model config file:
+   For more info on DRaFT+ hyperparameters please see the model config file:

     ``NeMo-Aligner/examples/mm/stable_diffusion/conf/draftp_sd.yaml``